amitjadhav055/MLproject/README.md

-## End to End Machine Learning Project
+## ML project
+the project is related to studenty evaluation